Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 • Onions and garlic : These ingredients can cause anemia in cats and are therefore absolutely taboo when making your own cat food.

-• Seasonings : Salt, sugar and soy sauce put a strain on your cat’s kidneys.
+• Spices : Salt, sugar and soy sauce put a strain on your cat's kidneys.

-• Chocolate and caffeine : These substances are toxic to the heart and nervous system of cats.
-Read more in this article about toxic foods for cats .
+• Chocolate and caffeine : These substances are toxic to cats' heart and nervous systems.
+Learn more in this article about toxic foods for cats .

 • Bones : Small, splintering bones in particular can cause digestive problems and injuries.